GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (73) .md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and duration by 1 minute.

 **Critical Failure**: You seem to have succeeded, however the spell only lasts for a number of rounds equal to the spell's tier.
 Additionally, you feel a strange ache in your body which causes you to be prone and vulnerable for a number of rounds equal to the spell's tier.

+#### Hydravidity

+**Minimum Tier**: 1

+**Casting Time**: 7 actions

+**Range**: 7 yards

+**Effect**: A creature you target within range gains an unquenchable thirst.
+It is considered to have lost hydration equal to the spell's tier.
+For a number of hours equal to the spell's tier, there is a 1 in 4 chance that a serving of liquids consumed will not hydrate as it would normally.
+A creature which does not suffer from thirst will instead be dazed for a number rounds equal to the spell's tier as it contends with a new sensation.

+**At Higher Tiers**: For each tier beyond minimum, you may target an additional creature or increase the duration by a number of hours equal to the spell's tier.

+**Critical Failure**: You require an additional number of servings of water equal to the spell's tier.
+Additionally, so long as you have spell-sickness, you have a 1 in 4 chance not to benefit from a serving of water.
+If you do not require hydration, you are instead dazed for a number of rounds equal to the tier of the spell squared.

 #### Hypoaftepathy